interledgerjs/moneyd/README.md

 moneyd start -c moneyd.json
 ```

+Your XRP secret (or "seed") is the base58-encoded string that starts with an 's'.

 Give it a minute to initialize a channel, then you're done!

 So long as that command is running, you'll have access to ILP via port 7768.